 In the summer after she graduated, when she was sixteen, Florida studied acting at the Theatre Guild School in New York.
 Her first role was in Triple Crossed, which ran for six weeks on Broadway.
 She is well known for her 1932 adaptation of Alice in Wonderland, written with Eva Le Gallienne and in which she played the role of the Cheshire Cat.
 Florida also originated the role of Lilly in Tea and Sympathy, which ran on Broadway during the 1950s.

-Florida continued acting as the mother on The Dobie Gillis Show, Mrs. Bakerman on The Bob Newhart Show, on stage in Mornings at Seven, and as Miss Marple in Agatha Christie’s A Murder is Announced.
+Florida continued acting as the mother on The Many Lives of Dobie Gillis, Mrs. Bakerman on The Bob Newhart Show, on stage in Mornings at Seven, and as Miss Marple in Agatha Christie’s A Murder is Announced.
 She was proud of her children’s television show Look and Listen and was nominated for an Emmy award for “Most Outstanding Female Personality” by the Academy of Television Arts and Sciences for Look and Listen.